Ex-USC gynecologist arrested in Los Angeles on sexual assault charges

 In January, the school’s then-president John Engler, a former Michigan governor, resigned following criticism of how he handled fallout from the scandal.

-Reporting by Alex Dobuzinskis; Editing by Tom Brown
+Reporting by Alex Dobuzinskis; Editing by Bill Tarrant and Tom Brown